-At a such a low price point, though, you can expect a few less than ideal features.
+At such a low price point you can expect a few less-than-ideal features.
 There are no conversion options, not even into a day bed.
 It is very difficult to find the right size mattress to replace the thin one it comes with.

 - Portable crib rolls and folds for easy travel and storage

 - Tall enough for under-crib storage